SAP-samples/teched2025-IN162/exercises/ex3/README.md

 > [!TIP]
 > Even if you follow the recommended approach, it is strongly advised to review **Exercise 3.1** in detail to gain a comprehensive understanding of its functionality.

-Irrespective of the approach you choose, let's begin the exercise by logging into your designated tenant and creating a package to get started.
+Irrespective of the approach you choose, let's begin the exercise by logging in to your designated tenant and creating a package to get started.

 ## Step 1 - Log into your designated Integration Suite tenant

 1. Identify your assigned SAP Integration Suite tenant to log into.
 Note that we are running this workshop across multiple events/geographies.
 So, it is important that you log into the right tenant.
-Make sure that the Integration Suite tenant you are logging into has  `us10`or `us20` or `us30` segments as part of the URL host.
+Make sure that the Integration Suite tenant you are logging into has  `us10`or `us20`, or `us30` segments as part of the URL host.

-    Make sure you have referred to [this](../../README.md#system-url-and-login-information) section to identify your tenant based on your assigned participant identifier.
+    Make sure you refer to [this](../../README.md#system-url-and-login-information) section to identify your tenant based on your assigned participant identifier.

-2. Log in to the right SAP Integration Suite tenant using the user ID and password that has been provided by the instructors.
+2. Log in to the right SAP Integration Suite tenant using the user ID and password that have been provided by the instructors.
      <br><img src="../ex3/images/image106.png" width=40% height=40%>
      > **Note**: Pay attention that we are using the user`**` pattern to log into the Integration Suite tenant and not the IN162-`***` pattern as you have used in the previous exercise.
 However, for the subsequent steps of the exercise, you will need to present your corresponding IN162-`***` as the unique user identifier.